Benefits of Accreditation

 - PATH Intl.
 Conference and Annual Meeting – PATH Intl.
 PACs are eligible to receive up to one complimentary full registration when three or more individuals are registered and paid for (one per center, per year).

 - Riders Assistance Fund Scholarship – PATH Intl.
 PACs are eligible to apply for this $300 annual scholarship for a child equestrian.
+Information becomes available early in the year.

 - Prospective donors, volunteers and riders are more willing to establish relationships with organizations that have attained this respected benchmark.
 Likewise, staff and volunteers can take pride in knowing that they represent a center that meets the national standards.